suyinwb/stock-analysis/README.md

 Excel VBA scripting

 #### 6. Analyse for Trends
-compare timer from old codes with new codes
+Compare timer from old codes with new codes

 #### 7. Acknowledging Limitations
 * Unable test out the new codes with a much larger dataset for a dry-run.